A Survey on Uncertainty Quantification Methods for Deep Learning: Future direction

 \subsection{Combine UQ with DNN explainability}

 The explanation for DNN model predictions has been increasingly crucial because it provides tools for understanding and diagnosing the model's prediction.
 Recently, many explainability methods, termed explainers \cite{vu2020pgm}, have been introduced in the category of local feature attribution methods.
 That is, methods that return a real-valued score for each feature of a given data sample, representing the feature’s relative importance for the sample prediction.
 These explanations are local in that each data sample may have a different explanation.
 Using local feature attribution methods, therefore, helps users better understand nonlinear and complex black-box models.
 Both uncertainty quantification and explanation are important for a robust, trustworthy AI model.
-Current methodologies consider two directions separately, we consider it could enable a more trustworthy AI system if combining them.
-Though many methodologies have been proposed for more precise uncertainty quantification, very few techiniques attempt to explain why the uncertainty exists in the predictions.
+Current methodologies consider two directions separately, and we believe it could enable a more trustworthy AI system if combined.
+Though many methodologies have been proposed for more precise uncertainty quantification, very few techniques attempt to explain why uncertainty exists in the predictions.

-There are two possible directions to combine the power of explanations and uncertainty quantification: First, existing explanation methods could be potentially improved after considering the prediction uncertainty since those uncertain samples' explanations may not be trustworthy and can be omitted.
-Second, from another perspective, after obtaining the uncertainty quantification, we can leverage the existing post-hoc explanation methods for understanding the reason that the model is uncertain.
-For example, it is intriguging to ask the question why the prediction is uncertainty and which or which set of input features are uncertain, or due to which layer of the model is imperfect.
+{ There are two possible directions to combine the power of explanations and uncertainty quantification: First, existing explanation methods could be potentially improved after considering the prediction uncertainty since those uncertain samples' explanations may not be trustworthy and can be omitted \cite{zhang2022explainable}.
+Second, we can leverage existing post hoc explanation methods to understand the source of the uncertainty \cite{jiang2024quantifying}.
+For example, it is intriguing to ask the question of why the prediction is uncertain and which set of input features are uncertain, or due to which layer of the model is imperfect. }